Skip to main content

 Continue the Word document comparison in Atlas

-1. Add the 2 Word documents as sources, or convert them to PDFs first if the material needs a supported file type.
+1. Add both Word files as sources.
+Convert them to PDFs first if needed.

 3. Ask a focused comparison question, such as What changed between these two drafts, and which changes affect payment or termination terms?

-4. Ask for the answer as a table with columns for claim, supporting evidence, and citation, so each row is traceable back to a specific source.
+4. Ask for a table with columns for the claim, source text, and citation.

-6. Save only the findings you verified, along with the source and passage you checked.
+6. Save only the findings you checked, along with the source and passage.

 Atlas logoAtlas